sjp38/hackermail/USAGE.md

 Pressing `f` starts forwarding the focused mail.

-Pressing `m` or `M` opens a selection-based menu using CLI or TUI, respectively.
+Pressing `m` or opens a selection-based menu.
 From the menu, users can do abovely explained actions.
 In addition to that, the menu provides below options.

 - Writing a mail using the focused mail as its draft (same to `hkml write --draft <focused mail>`.
 Refer to 'Writing New Mails'